History of Miami: First Cuban wave

 The 1970s was a formative period for Miami as the city became a news leader due to several national-headline making events throughout the decade.
 The year 1972 was particularly pivotal.
 The Miami Dolphins had their record-breaking undefeated 1972 season.
 Both the Democratic and Republican National Conventions were held in nearby Miami Beach during the 1972 Presidential Election.
 Florida International University, the regions' first state university, opened in September 1972.
 There were also significant advancements in the arts that contributed to the development of Miami's cultural institutions.
 Later in the decade, a Dade County ordinance was passed in 1977 protecting individuals on the basis of sexual orientation.
 Opposition to this ordinance, which was repealed, was led by Florida orange juice spokeswoman, Anita Bryant.

+The mid-1970s were also a period of extensive Cuba-related terrorist activities, with dozens of bombings, leading The Miami News to call Miami the explosion capital of the country.

 In December 1979, police officers pursued motorcyclist Arthur McDuffie in a high-speed chase after McDuffie made a provocative gesture towards a police officer.
 The officers claimed that the chase ended when McDuffie crashed his motorcycle and died, but the coroner's report concluded otherwise.
 One of the officers testified that McDuffie fell off of his bike on an Interstate 95 on-ramp.
 When the police reached him he was injured but okay.
 The officers removed his helmet, beat him to death with their batons, put his helmet back on, and called an ambulance, claiming there had been a motorcycle accident.
 Eula McDuffie, the victim's mother, said to the Miami Herald a few days later, "They beat my son like a dog.
 They beat him just because he was riding a motorcycle and because he was black."
 A jury acquitted the officers after a brief deliberation.

 After learning of the verdict of the McDuffie case, one of the worst riots in the history of the United States, the Liberty City Riots of 1980, broke out.
 By the time the rioting ceased three days later, over 850 people had been arrested and at least 18 people had died.
 Property damage was estimated at around one hundred million dollars.

 In March 1980, the first black Dade County schools superintendent, Dr. Johnny L. Jones, was convicted on grand theft charges linked to gold-plated plumbing.
 His conviction was overturned on appeal and, on July 3, 1986, the state attorney Janet Reno announced that Jones would not be retried on these charges.
 However, in a separate case, he was convicted on misdemeanor charges of soliciting perjury and witness tampering and received a two-year jail sentence.